Hidden from the Spotlight of Fame: Riesling

 So why aren’t more consumers excited by the grape?
 Part of the problem is simply a numbers game; Chardonnay, Riesling, and Sauvignon Blanc dwarf its international acreage.
 In addition, Gewürztraminer has long been used to make late-harvest sweet wines in the vineyards of Alsace – a category that is hardly in vogue!
 But if you give this variety a proper chance, it will dazzle and astound your dinner guests with its beautiful perfume, voluptuous palate, and racy acidity.
 Trust us: you don’t want to miss out on drinking Gewürztraminer.

 Instead, Vouillamoz believes that Gewürztraminer is related to the ancient Roter Traminer variety, also known as Savagnin Rose; the shared nomenclature with the village is just a coincidence, he says.
 Many viticulturists now believe the grape can trace its origins back to southwest Germany; however, there is no definitive proof.
-Nonetheless, the name Gewürztraminer translates as ‘spiced Traminer’ in English, so we can probably assume that there is a genetic link between this variety and its likely offspring.
+Nonetheless, the name Gewürztraminer translates as ‘spiced Traminer’ in English, so we can probably assume a genetic link exists between this variety and its likely offspring.
 Over the centuries, Gewürztraminer traveled far and wide: it is now cultivated in Alsace, Austria, Germany, northern Italy, Spain, Croatia, Hungary, and a smattering of New World countries.
 If any nation shows the potential to challenge Alsace’s crown, it is probably New Zealand.
 Just don’t tell the French!

-The cause of all this destruction was a poisonous louse that had emigrated from the US into the vineyards of western Europe.
+The cause of all this destruction was a poisonous louse that had emigrated from the US into the vineyards of Western Europe.
 Eventually, winegrowers realized that grafting European vines onto American rootstock would be their salvation.
 An unprecedented regrafting program was initiated in the early 20th century, although certain varieties were sidelined – or abandoned altogether – during this period.
 Thankfully, Gewürztraminer managed to survive this viticultural cull; its acreage has remained fairly stable over the past few decades.
 There have been no major developments aside from a niche interest in growing the grape in Chile and Marlborough.

 That said, Gewürztraminer captured the scientific community’s imagination in the 1900s.
 They took it upon themselves to create several genetic crosses out of the grape.
 While the French remain ambivalent about using crosses, the Germans have been staunch advocates of genetically ‘splicing’ two different grape varieties (of the same plant: Vitis vinifera) to make a new style.
 Thus, Gewürztraminer crossed with Muller-Thurgau to make Würzer, while Semillon crossed with Gewürztraminer in the 1930s to create Flora.
 But as the German experience with Muller-Thurgau demonstrates (the grape yields utterly drab wine), technology must never be allowed to become an end in itself.
 Nevertheless, the motivation of German viticulturists like Georg Scheu is clear.
 They wanted to overcome the immense challenges of growing this capricious grape.